ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1909-01-15-ithaca-daily-journal" "500" /%}}
 {{% fig "1913-12-06-ithaca-daily-journal" "500" /%}}

-Hannah died 25 Feb 1917, and the funeral was held the following Wednesday in the Mills home.
+Hannah died 25 Feb 1917, and the funeral was held the following Wednesday in the Mills' home.

 {{% fig "1917-03-20-ithaca-journal" "500" /%}}